Christians and the Tanakh

 My favorite example is atonement.
 This English word tells us the end result of the vocabulary word, that is, being “at one” with God, but does not translate the word itself.
 The Hebrew word in question is used to describe a lid which was put on a box called the covenant box (also called ark of the covenant).
 Once a year blood was sprinkled on this lid to effect forgiveness for the people of Israel.28 The word for the lid was also transformed into a verb which described the action that took place on the lid, that is, bringing about forgiveness through the application of blood.
 When the scholars selected the Greek word for the lid, they made sure to use the same word both for the lid itself, and for the action perpetrated upon the lid.
 The New Testament writers use this word to explain the meaning of the death of Jesus.
 English translators use various words to translate these this concept, including atonement, atoning sacrifice, propitiation, and expiation.
 For example, an important New Testament verse talks about Jesus Christ “whom God put forward as a propitiation by his blood.”
 I feel that the Good News translation does a good job of presenting the intended meaning in its translation of that same verse, by writing “God offered Him (Jesus) so that by His blood he should become the means by which people’s sins are forgiven.”
 28-1

 A special translation challenge is how to express God’s name.
 God does tell his name to Moses.
 The Hebrew phrase used for God’s name has been translated as “I am who I am,”29 after that usually abbreviated to “I am.”
 Scholars have concluded that the name might have been pronounced like this: “Yahweh.”
 Though God says that He wants to be known by that name, sometime after the Old Testament was finished around 400 BCE, the Jewish people stopped pronouncing this name.
 The purpose is said to be to accord it special honor and to avoid desecrating it (one of the ten commandments warns not to use God’s name irreverently).
 So when Jews read the Old Testament aloud, and they came to the letters for God’s name, they did not pronounce it.
 Instead they substituted a generic word for Lord, “Adonai.”
-That custom of using the word “Lord” when the consonants for Yahweh appear has been continued in translations into most languages.
-The Septuagint (and thus the New Testament) uses the Greek word for Lord, Kyrie, the word that was used to acclaim the Emperors.
-In the 18th century someone in England combined the consonants for Yahweh with the vowels of Adonai and created the word “Jehovah” as another way to say God’s name.
+In the 18th century someone in England combined the consonants for Yahweh (YHWH) with the vowels of Adonai and created the word “Jehovah” as another way to say God’s name.
+This word appears in a few English translations, but by and large the Jewish custom of substituting the word “Lord” when the consonants for Yahweh appear has been continued in translations into most languages.
+When you see the word LORD all in caps in your Old Testament English translation, it means the An exception is the Chinese translation, which has kept the word Yahweh where it appears in the Old Testament. (in Mandarin Chinese it is pronounced like this: Yeh-huh-hwa.)

 A word choice that causes difficulty in English is the word chosen to represent Torah, which means teaching, and is also used to refer to the first five books of the Bible.
-The scholars chose the Greek word “nomos,” which does not mean teaching; rather it means “law,” in a wide sense, wider than the word teaching.
+The Jewish scholars chose the Greek word “nomos,” which does not mean teaching; rather it means “law,” in a wide sense, wider than the word teaching.
 That has led to an English translation like the following verse, which uses the word law (nomos) multiple times, each time with a different meaning.
 I have added those meanings in brackets.
 Paul writes: “Therefore no one will be declared righteous in God’s sight by the works of the law [doing good]; rather, through the law [God’s demands] we become conscious of our sin.
 But now apart from the law [commands] the righteousness of God has been made known, to which the Law [Torah] and the Prophets testify.
 This righteousness is given through faith in Jesus Christ to all who believe.”
 30

 Jesus’ respect for the Old Testament